How to Inspect a Used Car

 With an automatic transmission, don’t confuse smoothness with slippage.
 When you accelerate, there should be no appreciable hesitation between the engine’s acceleration and the car’s.
 If there is, it’s an almost sure sign of transmission wear–and a costly fix down the road.

-With a manual transmission, the clutch should fully engage well before you take your foot all the way off the pedal.
-If there isn’t at least an inch of play at the top of the pedal’s travel, it’s possible the car may soon need a new clutch.
+With a manual transmission, the clutch should fully engage well before you take your foot off the pedal.
+If there isn’t at least an inch of play at the top of the pedal’s travel, the car may soon need a new clutch.

 Brakes.
 Test the brakes on an empty stretch of road.
 From a speed of 45 mph, apply the brakes hard.
 The car should stop straight and quickly, without pulling to one side and without any vibration.
 The pedal feel should be smooth and linear, and stopping the car shouldn’t take a huge effort.
 If the car has antilock brakes, you should feel them activate with a rapid pulsing underfoot when you push hard on the brake.
 (It’s easier to make the antilock braking system activate on a stretch of wet road.)